 Challenges and Innovations

 The Wohlwill process is highly effective at producing ultra-pure gold, but it does have some challenges.
-For example, the formation of gold chloride species (such as AuCl⁴⁻) can lead to side reactions that result in gold loss and impurities.
+For example, the formation of gold chloride species (such as AuCl⁴⁻) can lead to side reactions that result in gold loss and the formation of impurities.
 Recent research has focused on optimizing electrolyte composition and current conditions to minimize these issues.
-Innovations such as the use of titanium cathodes coated with nickel or gold have also been proposed to improve the process's efficiency and reduce hydrogen absorption during the electrorefining process.
+Innovations such as using titanium cathodes coated with nickel or gold have also been proposed to improve process efficiency and reduce hydrogen absorption during electrorefining.

 The Wohlwill process produces very pure gold with minimal loss, but it also involves the use of toxic chemicals such as hydrochloric acid and the generation of effluents.
-New developments aim to reduce the environmental impact by using less hazardous chemicals and minimizing effluent production, making the process more sustainable.
+New developments aim to reduce environmental impact by using less hazardous chemicals and minimizing effluent generation, thereby making the process more sustainable.

 Conclusion